andresebr/kumodd/README.md

 yamlMetadataMD5		| MD5 of the redacted metadata.
 yamlMD5Match		| match if metadata MD5 on disk = data from Google Drive.

+Google Drive has several native file formats, including Docs, Sheets, Slides, Forms, and Drawings.
+These native formats must be converted prior to upload or download, and their Google Drive metadata does not include an MD5.
+For native files, Kumodd computes the MD5 in memory immediately after downloaded, prior to writing to disk, and Kumodd adds this MD5 to the metadata.
+As a result, metadata for all files have an MD5 computed prior to writing to disk.

-Data is verified when listing or downloading files.
-During downloading, Google Drive provides an MD5 only for non-native files.
-For native Google Docs, Sheets, and Slides, the MD5 is computed in memory prior to writing the data to disk.
-During downloading, if a file exists, but any of the MD5, size or Last Modify time differ between Google Drive's reported values and the values on disk, then kumodd will re-download the file and save the updated YAML metadata.
-Next, it will re-read the saved file and metadata to ensure the MD5, size and time stamp on disk are valid.
+Data is re-read from disk and verified for all modes of operation: downloading files (-download), downloading metadata (-list), or verifying files using local metadata (-verify).
+When downloading, if a file exists, but any of the MD5, size or Last Modify time differ between Google Drive's reported values and the values on disk, then kumodd will re-download the file and save the updated YAML metadata.
+For native files, only the size and last modify time are compared.
+Next, Kumodd will re-read the saved file and metadata to ensure the MD5, size and time stamp on disk are valid.

 Kumodd also verifies bulk metadata.
 However, certain metadata are dynamic while others are static.
 Dynamic items are valid for a limited time after they are downloaded, after